3dreamengine/3DreamEngine/index.md

 ### transparent materials
 You have to tell the engine how to render this material.
-`Alpha` enabled will use the second pass.
+`Alpha` enabled will use the Z-sorted second pass.
-`Solid` enabled the first pass.
-Both can be enabled and makes sense for materials containing both full alpha parts and semi transparent parts.
 `Translucent` puts light on the backside.
 Settings translucent via the functions also sets the cullmode to none.
-`Discard` is required if the texture contains an alpha channel.
-It is always enabled if alpha is set to true (something else would not make sense) or if dithering is enabled.
-Discard is slow on some systems, especially slowing down direct rendering.
+`Discard` is required if the texture contains an alpha channel, but should not use the alpha pass.
+Discard is slow on some, usually weaker, systems.
 ```lua
 material:setAlpha(enabled)
 material:setSolid(enabled)